asciidisco/Backbone.Mutators/README.md

 has written a blog article about Mutators ([Exploring Backbone.Mutators](http://ja.mesbrown.com/2012/03/exploring-backbone-mutators-plugin/))

 ## Changelog

+### 0.3.0
++ Removed the Cake based build process and moved to grunt
++ Mutators now integrates itself to backbone, no more manual extending needed
++ Added the {mutator: {silent: true}} option to prevent mutator set events from firering
++ Added unit tests for the new features
++ Moved from jslint to jshint
++ Tweaked docs
++ Removed not needed jquery and qunit-logging submodule / npm dependencies

 ### 0.2.0
 + Added the original Backbone.Model.set function as a fourth paramter for the mutated set